voicesauce/opensauce-python/README.md

     $ python -m opensauce --h

 Here's an example of how to use the command line interface.
-To process a sound file and get the snackF0 and SHR measurements written to a CSV file, do:
+To process a sound file and get the SHR measurements written to a CSV file, do:

-    $ python -m opensauce --measurements snackF0 SHR -o out.csv /path/to/file.wav
+    $ python -m opensauce --measurements SHR -o out.csv /path/to/file.wav

 Or alternatively, you can put file path to the sound file first.

-    $ python -m opensauce /path/to/file.wav --measurements snackF0 SHR -o out.csv
+    $ python -m opensauce /path/to/file.wav --measurements SHR -o out.csv

 The default output format used is Excel tab delimited.
 You can also output files that are comma delimited using the option `--output-delimiter`.

+You can list multiple measurements in a single command.
+To process a sound file and get the PraatF0 and SHR measurements written to a CSV file, do:

+    $ python -m opensauce --measurements praatF0 SHR -o out.csv /path/to/file.wav

+(Note that if a Snack, Praat, or REAPER command doesn't appear to be working even though you installed the program, you may need to move the Snack / Praat / REAPER executable to the default location or set the correct path by using a settings file or passing the correct path through a parameter.
+See next section for details.)

 You can process multiple wav files by using shell wildcards.
 Suppose your wav files are in the directory `data/sample1`.
 You can process all of them by typing:

-    $ python -m opensauce --measurements snackF0 SHR -o out.csv data/sample1/*.wav
+    $ python -m opensauce --measurements SHR -o out.csv data/sample1/*.wav

 If you want to write the output to stdout (that is, displayed on the terminal) instead of writing to a file, leave off the `-o` optional argument.
-For example, this command writes the snackF0 and SHR measurements to stdout and does not use TextGrid information.
+For example, this command writes the SHR measurements to stdout and does not use TextGrid information.

-    $ python -m opensauce --measurements snackF0 SHR --no-textgrid /path/to/file.wav
+    $ python -m opensauce --measurements SHR --no-textgrid /path/to/file.wav

-Currently only the snackF0, shrF0, and SHR measurements are supported.
-(Again, you can run `$ python -m opensauce --help` to see which measurements are available.)
+To view other measurement options, run `$ python -m opensauce --help` to see which measurements are available.)

 The command line interface has default values for all the different options.
 To see the default values, run the help command: `python -m opensauce -h`.